XD-Sheu/Rodents-temporal-scaling_2026/README.md

 # Rodents-temporal-scaling_2026
 The code to generate analytical results from paper "Heterochronic scaling of neurogenesis for species-specific dosing of cortical excitatory subtypes".

-# Code for: Heterochronic scaling of neurogenesis for species-specific dosing of cortical excitatory subtypes

 This repository contains the R code used to generate Figure 6, Figure 7, and the supplementary figures for the paper *"Heterochronic scaling of neurogenesis for species-specific dosing of cortical excitatory subtypes"*.

 ## Repository Structure